joewxboy/service-postgresql/README.md

 To create [the service definition](https://github.com/open-horizon/examples/blob/master/edge/services/helloworld/CreateService.md#build-publish-your-hw), publish it to the hub, and then form an agreement to download and run PostgreSQL, enter `make publish`.
 When installation is complete and an agreement has been formed, exit the watch command with Control-C.

 ## Advanced details

+NOTE: If you are planning to run this on the same host as the exchange, there will be a port conflict.
+Change the port numbers (5432) in both the Makefile and the service.definition.json before publishing and using.

 ### Debugging